 Whilst on the subject of health, don’t neglect your skin and live by Slip Slop Slap.
-We are seeing more and more sailors with skin cancers and it’s worth noting also that sun and saltwater age sailors quickly so attention to covering up will pay dividends in later life.
+We are seeing more and more sailors with skin cancers.
+It’s worth noting that sun and saltwater age sailors quickly.
+Attention to covering up will pay dividends in later life.

 Develop a Support Network:

-It is great to have both Male and Female fellow sailors who you can vent with and discuss aspects of your sailing.
+It is great to have fellow sailors who you can vent with and discuss aspects of your sailing.

-Having someone on the boat who can back you up by stating that you know what you are doing can be really helpful in building trust amongst teammates.
+Have someone on the boat who can back you up.
+Them telling the team you know what you are doing can be helpful in building trust.

 When you return to a specific sailing venue you will realise how important it is to keep a sailing record.
 Find a system that works for you and keep specific notes for boats sailed and venues raced.